lexkrstn/react-styled-modal/README.md

   `Modal.Backdrop` components by defaults.
 You may pass re-styled components extended from the basic ones to customize their representation.
   Try to avoid using this method whenever it's possible.

+## Caveat

+> Do not change `effect` prop over the time (or at least be sure the modal is
+> completely closed), that may lead to unexpected behavior.

 ## Theming